Mastering JavaScript Operators: A Complete Guide with Examples

 && Logical AND#

-It also works as a control-flow operator: it will return the first falsy value.
-If none of the values are falsy, it will return the final value.
+It also acts as a control-flow operator: it returns the first falsy value it encounters.
+If all values are truthy, it returns the last value.

 // As a logical operator: